geeky-lynx/Dancler/DOCUMENTATION.md

 5. API
 6. Sources & Literature

+> Note: This Table of Contents will be probably changed in the future.
+Also, since this is in beta, actual content may vary

 # Techstack, Philosophy & Vision

 This project uses C programming language as the main programming language.
 Reasons for that is minimalism, performance and lightweightness of the language.
 There is no need for something huge, like: Adobe Photoshop, Ableton Live, Youtube, etc.